 The completed form and fee of £26.00 made payable to the SCOTTISH POLICE AUTHORITY (only payable if you are increasing your number of firearms), should be returned to your local Firearms and Explosives Licensing.

 A Shot Gun Certificate must be held for any 'Shot Gun'.
-For the full definition please refer to
+For the full definition please refer to the follow weblink -